 50 The preliminary stage of an appeal process involves an investigation of the case by an officer or officers of the relevant awarding body.
-The officer will not have had a previous connection with, or any personal interest in the case.
-The preliminary stage will consider the written submission from the appellant and will involve a review of all relevant guidance, any precedent and the procedures that were followed in arriving at the decision which is subject to appeal.
+The officer will not have had a previous connection with or any personal interest in the case.
+The preliminary stage will consider the written submission from the appellant and will involve a review of all relevant guidance and the procedures that were followed in arriving at the decision, which is subject to appeal.
+Awarding bodies may also consider any precedents of previous cases where the circumstances pertaining to such cases are similar.